 Sometimes I get discouraged because I don’t know why people don’t get it.
-I’m not a survivalist, although I know I’m prepared to survive most anything.
+I’m not a survivalist, although I know I’m prepared to survive almost anything.
 But I can’t take care of everyone in my neighborhood.
 How do I get the world to realize that their church, the government, or their city will not be there to pick them up and take care of them?

 It’s not going to happen if you think others will be looking out for us each time a disaster happens.
-There are just too many of “us” for the agencies to step up and take of.
+There are just too many of “us” for the agencies to step up and take care of.
 We are supposed to be self-reliant.
 If we can’t take care of our own family then we are in deep trouble.
 Okay, I’m stepping down off the soapbox.
 Thank you for your encouraging words, you all keep me going.
 And I thank you for that!

 Emergency Bathroom Supplies